martianbandit/Agentic-Coding-Framework/README.md

 5.  **Quality Focus & Best Practices:** Explicitly instructing the AI to adhere to coding standards, security principles, and maintainability goals, primarily guided by the central document: [`02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md`](02_AI-DOCS/Documentation/AI_Coding_Agent_Optimization.md).
 6.  **Mitigating AI Weaknesses:** Using clear constraints, requesting clarification for ambiguities, and emphasizing human oversight to reduce the risk of hallucinations or logical errors.
 7.  **Leveraging AI Strengths:** Automating documentation generation, research assistance (via MCPs), task decomposition, and boilerplate code generation.
 ## Why This Workflow?
-The Argentic AI Coding Advantage
+The Agentic AI Coding Advantage

-This template isn't just a collection of prompts; it's a manifestation of **Argentic AI Coding Logic** – a powerful, structured methodology designed to transform any idea, from complex software projects and video games to innovative digital concepts, into reality with unprecedented efficiency and quality.
+This template isn't just a collection of prompts; it's a manifestation of **Agentic AI Coding Logic** – a powerful, structured methodology designed to transform any idea, from complex software projects and video games to innovative digital concepts, into reality with unprecedented efficiency and quality.

 **What makes it extraordinary?**